TheJahnavi/ScanItKnowIt-app/DEPLOYMENT_FIX_SUMMARY.md

 3. **Removed Functions Configuration**: Removed the explicit `functions` configuration to allow Vercel's Zero Config mode to automatically detect the function in the `api` directory
 4. **Aligned Rewrite Destinations**: Updated rewrites to point to the correct compiled files with proper path alignment
 5. **Moved Serverless Function**: Moved the serverless function from `server/vercel-entry.ts` to `api/index.ts` to comply with Vercel's default function detection
+6. **Updated Build Process**: Modified the build process to copy the api directory to the dist directory during the build process

 ### 3. Root Build Script
 The root `package.json` build script remains: